-- When’s the last time you had your phone in your hand?
+- Phone.
+When’s the last time you had your phone in your hand?
 Probably now, right?
 That’s why we offer mobile payment options.
 Whether by text, wallet, app, or mobile web, customers can always pay on-the-go from the palm of their hand.

 - eBill .
 A popular channel for utility companies in particular, eBills are reliable and eco-friendly.
 Going paperless means less clutter for your customers.
 It also means more reliability since eBills are sent right to the customer’s email inbox. .
 Providing eBilling as a payment channel also has the added benefits of helping to cut costs for your company and creating less waste.

 - Interactive Voice Response (IVR).
 Your customers don’t always want to sit on the phone talking to a customer service representative.
 That’s where Interactive Voice Response comes in.
 IVR allows your customers to pay their bills without ever talking to a live agent.
 This cuts down on wait times and allows customers to pay bills quickly.

 - Customer Service Representative (CSR).
 Sometimes your customers are going to have a question that only a live agent can answer.
 When this happens, it’s helpful to give them the flexibility to pay their bills at the same time.
 Providing customers with this option gives customers who speak with CSRs about other billing related questions the opportunity to seamlessly pay their bill while on the phone.

 Are you making the most out of your payments strategy?
 Learn more at speedpay.com.